 Define the Metricbeat modules that you want to enable.
 For each module, specify the metricsets that you want to collect.
 See Configuring Metricbeat for more details about configuring modules.

 If you accept the default configuration without specifying additional modules, Metricbeat will collect system metrics only.

-If you are sending output to Elasticsearch, set the IP address and port where Metricbeat can find the Elasticsearch installation:
+If you are sending output directly to Elasticsearch (and not using Logstash), set the IP address and port where Metricbeat can find the Elasticsearch installation:

 output.elasticsearch: hosts: ["192.168.1.42:9200"]